 - 1. "Focus only on individual institutions."
 Interconnections and aggregates were not taken seriously enough.
 "We looked at the nodes, not the system." - 2.
 "Rely on the banks' MIS."
 Banks' management information systems were often fragmented and information provided by them to their senior management and to supervisors suffered as a result. - 3.
 "Strive to be non-confrontational."
 Supervisors adopt a non-confrontational style on the expectation that it will smooth their attempts to obtain timely and useful information; many felt the deference to be excessive. - 4.
 "Strive for consensus."
-Internal consensus is needed to move issues forward, but it can also become a source of delay, imprecision and avoidance of responsibility.

-C. The FRBNY culture should be more pro-active and effective:

-- There is excessive risk-aversion.
+Internal consensus is needed to move issues forward, but it can also become a source of delay, imprecision and avoidance of responsibility. - C. The FRBNY culture is marked by insufficient individual initiative and lacks fluid communication: - 1.
+There is excessive risk-aversion.
 Many people are fearful of making a mistake or of speaking up in contradiction to others, especially superiors.
 Out-of-the-box thinking is not encouraged. - 2.
 There is not enough communication across lines.
-The "need to know" culture is often overdone and becomes an excuse to hoard information rather than share it across lines.
+The "need to know" culture is often overdone and becomes an excuse to hoard information rather than share it across lines. - 3.
+The Risk/Relationship interaction needs to be refocused.

-3. There are some frictions in the risk/relationship interaction.
 This critical interaction works reasonably well albeit with some frictions and communications issues that can be addressed.